wp-plugins/orbisius-child-theme-creator/readme.txt

 Go to http://club.orbisius.com and post suggestions in our forum for new features that you'd like to see in this plugin or its extensions.

 == Changelog ==

+= 1.0.9 =
+* Fixed: JS errors are cause errors with other plugins
+* Loads plugin's JS/CSS files only on child theme creator pages (admin area)

 = 1.0.8 =
 * Tested with WP 3.7.1